 Luce Scholars Program

-The Henry Luce Foundation, Inc is awarding Luce funding for students who are open to and deeply curious about Asia and Asian culture.
+The Henry Luce Foundation, Inc is awarding Luce Scholarship for students who are open to and deeply curious about Asia and Asian culture.
 The fund is available for US citizens.
 The studentship will provide the educational fund for students.

 Application Deadline: October 11, 2019